 The telescopic handle is well built with metal that moves to 3 positions to adjust for people of various heights (being someone who is kinda small, I am thankful for this :>).

 And at the bottom of the case is the last handle.
-It is a moulded plastic handle which is great for just pulling the case out of the trunk or overhead bin (if you have the carry on size).
+It is a molded plastic handle which is great for just pulling the case out of the trunk or overhead bin (if you have the carry-on size).

 I am always a bit stressed that my luggage is going to get stolen or broken into.
 So, I always use a lock on the main zippers.

-The Avolve luggage has some handy zipper holes for a lock and they also come with a Travel Sentury TSA approved lock.
-Not only is it a good way to lock your bag (without having to buy one) it is also able to be opened by TSA without breaking it.
+The Avolve luggage has some handy zipper holes for a lock and they also come with a Travel Sentry TSA approved lock.
+Not only is it a good way to lock your bag (without having to buy one) it is also able be opened by TSA without breaking it.

 I have turned up at the luggage carousel once only to find my lock broken and taped to my bag with a note.
 Don’t let that happen to you!